liamrisdon/java-chitter-server/chitter/docs/Log.md

 On this day I detailed the requirements for the project and created a testing plan so that I could effectively implement TDD.
 I initialised and set up the project, but ran into an issue when trying to pass my first test.
 I had initialised my project with spring security, which I was unfamiliar with, and hoped to implement after basic functionality way added.
 However, this lead to a 401 status code (Unauthorized) to be return as I had not set up Spring Security correctly.
 This taught me to not be so eager, and only initialise and begin a project with what is actually needed, rather than making it more complicated than necessary - as there is always scope to build on it later.

 This cost me some time as I had to then set up a new project without Spring Security.
 But by the end of the day I had my first passing test, which tested a GET request to return all peeps.

+Day 3 - 24/11/23

+I was able to get the main functionality of the API written, developing using TDD and having all of my main unit test passed by the end of the day.
+However, what still needed to be done was structure the response entity so that the user could be returned for the frontend to then login/signup the user.
+Therefore, I would need to create classes to structure the res and reqs so that the API could talk to my Chitter frontend.